MVR & State Driver Records

 - How to Read an MVR: A Line-by-Line Guide for Motor Carriers

-Decode every section of a Motor Vehicle Record — license status codes, class and endorsements, restrictions, accidents, citations, suspensions — and learn which violations disqualify a CDL driver under 49 CFR §391.15.
+Decode every section of a Motor Vehicle Record - license status codes, class and endorsements, restrictions, accidents, citations, and suspensions.

 MVR · 9 min read · Updated 2026-05-01